John of Tella: Veneration

-John of Tella is recognized as one of the most influential figures to help preserve the Syriac Orthodox Church during the time of persecution and exile in the early 6th century.
+John of Tella is regarded as one of the most influential figures to help preserve the Syriac Orthodox Church during the time of persecution and exile in the early 6th century.
 He is held responsible for the ordination of thousands of priests and deacons, maintaining the Miaphysite hierarchy despite the imperial opposition.
-He is memorialized in the Syriac Orthodox church tradition as "one of the greatest militants," and a "true confessor of the faith."
+He is memorialized in the Syriac Orthodox church tradition as "one of the greatest militants", a "true confessor of the faith", and a "defender of the orthodox faith".

 His persistent efforts to preserve and promote the Oriental Orthodox faith are commemorated annually on his feast day 6 February, according to the Syriac Orthodox Church.

-The late patriarch of the Syriac Orthodox Church, Ignatius Aphrem I Barsoum, praised John as "one of the best church dignitaries regarding asceticism and worship."
+The late patriarch of the Syriac Orthodox Church, Ignatius Aphrem I Barsoum, praised John as "one of the best church dignitaries regarding asceticism and worship".